-Materials can be a large portion of the costs in the manufacturing of products, that means firms need to maintain detailed records of how much were used and when they were consumed throughout the production process.
-Reliable tracking makes inventory management much easier, helps ensure that raw materials remain in stock for future use, and helps maintain overall profitability and production efficiency of the firm.
+Materials can be a large portion of the costs in the manufacturing of products.
+That means firms need to maintain detailed records of how much were used and when they were consumed throughout the production process.
+Reliable tracking makes inventory management much easier.
+It helps ensure raw materials remain in stock for future use and helps maintain overall profitability and production efficiency of the firm.

 There are several stages in a manufacturing process where materials are recorded.
 Each stage records usage from their own operational perspective.
 These individual records are collected and collated to provide an overarching understanding of a company’s inventory usage.

 On the production floor, operators are responsible for tracking their material usage by entering information into a computer system or manually recording it on paper.
-Operators also record material issues including failure rates or out-of-specification situations that prevent parts from being included in finished goods.
+Operators also record material issues.
+These include failure rates or out-of-specification situations that prevent parts from being included in finished goods.

 This data can then be compared against the firm’s purchasing records to get an idea of how much material has been used at each stage of manufacturing or has been rejected from production.
-The data can also be analyzed to identify any discrepancies between actual consumption and planned consumption, allowing managers to make adjustments accordingly.
+The data can also be analyzed to identify any discrepancies between actual consumption and planned consumption.
+The analysis allows managers to make adjustments accordingly.

 In the stockroom, materials are tracked through barcode scanning and inventory tracking systems or by hand.
 Stockroom personnel receive materials or reject materials being delivered, verify part counts and can perform initial quality control activities.
 The results are recorded for further analysis.
-Stockroom tracking allows managers to easily keep track of material quantity on-hand and how much is being used at any given time against delivery intervals.
+Stockroom tracking allows managers to easily keep track of material quantity on-hand.
+The tracking also notes how much is being used at any given time against delivery intervals.
 This information is made available to other departments.
 By doing so, companies can adjust their manufacturing processes accordingly to materials on-hand or expected.
-This helps the firm maximize production efficiency.
+The timely adjustments help the firm maximize production efficiency.